soumil-konar/Pharmacy_Management_System/README.md

 ER Diagram

-An entity–relationship model describes interrelated things of interest in a specific domain of knowledge (Refer Fig 1).
+An entity–relationship model describes interrelated things of interest in a specific domain of knowledge.
 It is composed of entity types and specifies relationships that can exist between instances of those entity types.

 Relational Schema Diagram